DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 > track the success of various campaigns, affiliates, social media posts, and more using just one tool.

-We pass a `source` query parameter that contains multiple properties, comma separated by `key:value` substrings.
+When we download the RTV reports, each registration contains the `source` query parameter that was present when the user began their registration.
+We construct the value to pass for the `source` by comma-separating `key:value` substrings.
 Example:

 > user:5547be89469c64ec7d8b518d,source:web,source_details:VoterRegQuiz_completed_notsure

-The following parameters can be passed:
+The tracking source value is saved within the serialized `details` field of the `voter-reg` post.
+The following key/values are parsed from the tracking source value, used either by the Chompy import or Looker:

 - `user` - This is the Northstar user ID of either the authenticated user registering to vote, or the referring user, if the `referral` key is present